 If you have any questions concerning how to complete the FAFSA, access the U.S. Department of Education’s website at www.fafsa.ed.gov, or contact the GCSC financial aid office toll free at 1-800-311-3685, ext.
 3845 or in state at 850-872-3845 or log on to the GCSC website at www.gulfcoast.edu.

-The Foundation office is located on the GCSC Campus (Panama City) inside the GCSC Student Union West building, 3rd Floor, Suite 325.
+The Foundation office is located on the GCSC Campus (Panama City) inside the McSpadden Student Union West Building, 3rd Floor, Suite 325.

 The GCSC Foundation uses a software program called AcademicWorks to process, award, record and monitor scholarship activity.
 AcademicWorks is one of the leading providers of scholarship management solutions for higher education institutions.
 All Foundation scholarship applicants will use the AcademicWorks system to apply for scholarships.
 Entry into the AcademicWorks program requires advance set up of a GCSC email and GCSC Canvas account.